andreapassini/SETA/README.md

 Whenever a taxi completes a ride, it will publish on the right topic its accomplishment, SETA will add its id and the ride's id to the list

-If a taxi un-controlled terminatio is catched by the other taxis in the system and publish on the correct topic, SETA check if that taxi was traveling with a specific ride request, in that case will remove the ride from the *Ride in Travel* and will add it back to the list *Ride Request Sent*, ready to be published again.
+If a taxi un-controlled termination is catched by the other taxis in the system and publish on the correct topic, SETA check if that taxi was traveling with a specific ride request, in that case will remove the ride from the *Ride in Travel* and will add it back to the list *Ride Request Sent*, ready to be published again.

 ## Taxi